endyjasmi/hubraft/README.md

 ### Starting

-Before install the module by npm, import it:
+Afther install the module by npm, import it:

 ```javascript
 const hubraft = require('hubraft');